GeorginaCarlisle/inspiring-young-writers/README.md

 The following websites, articles and tutorials are listed in order of use during the development of this project.

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) - I followed the structure given in this article for my commit messages.

+[Using Git - how to go back to a previous commit](https://medium.com/swlh/using-git-how-to-go-back-to-a-previous-commit-8579ccc8180f) - I followed this article when reverting to a previous commit.

+[Tailwind CSS Django - Flowbite](https://flowbite.com/docs/getting-started/django/) - Instructions in article followed to install tailwind css.

 [Return to contents list](#contents)